qiskit-community/qiskit-experiments/CONTRIBUTING.md

 * Minor release 2: The old feature is removed.
 The release note should indicate that the feature has been removed and how to switch to the new path.

-Lastly, a **minor, non-core change** would include cosmetic changes such as output file names and changes to helper functions that isn't directly used in the package code base.
+Lastly, a **minor, non-core change** could be a cosmetic change such as output file names or a change to helper functions that isn't directly used in the package codebase.
 These can be made in one release without a deprecation process as long as the change is clearly described in the release notes.